Search This Blog

 Snowing July 2008

 crystal.
-This is more reflection of the sheer quantity of wash we found than its superior quality.
+This is more a reflection of the sheer quantity of wash we found than its superior quality.

 Snowing: July 2008 - the same day as the gemstone group above was found!
 July 2008